 If you’re feeding teenagers, especially the male variety, you know that they go through mountains of food, and your grocery bill mounts alarmingly.
 Here are a handful of hearty, filling dishes that won’t break the bank.
 Now I’m not saying that young women won’t like these hearty dishes, but in my experience, at least, they don’t eat in nearly the quantity of their male counterparts. more→

-Here is a sampling of easy fruit preparations that are a bit more exciting than plain fruit on a plate.
+Here is a sampling of easy fruity treats for kids that are a bit more exciting than plain fruit on a plate.
 For another nifty idea for using fruit, see Fruit and Yogurt Parfaits.
-And make sure to explore the entire Veg Kids and Teens page on VegKitchen for lots of easy, healthy recipes for vegetarian and vegan kids and teens.
-Recipes in this post adapted from The Vegetarian Family Cookbook.
+Recipes adapted from The Vegetarian Family Cookbook.

 Serves: 4 to 6